-To keep pace with the increasing momentum of the oil and gas industry, health and safety protocols for the oilfield must evolve.
+To keep pace with the increasing momentum of the oil and gas industry, oilfield health and safety protocols must evolve.

-From driving safety coalitions to advancements in voltage detection technology we take a look at the latest improvements in the industry’s HSE initiatives and debunk some common misconceptions about what it takes to build a safety culture that works.
+From driving safety coalitions to advancements in voltage detection technology we take a look at the latest improvements in oilfield health and safety initiatives and debunk some common misconceptions about what it takes to build a safety culture that works.

-What new practices are innovating the industry’s Health and Safety culture?
+What new practices are innovating Oilfield Health and Safety culture?

 Electrical Safety – To reduce the risks of working with high-voltage electricity, service companies are implementing technologies that increase the distance between personnel and electrical hazards.
 While electrical field sensors have existed for decades, the technology is evolving to the point where soon, electrical technicians will be able to detect any amount of voltage present without ever contacting the equipment.